oli4vr/evlt/README.md

 Optionally, you can also use custom TCP ports with -R username@hostname:PORT.
 If you do this, make sure your private key is also stored in /.secrets/.remotehosts/.privatekey/username@remotehost:PORT

+You can use remote vaults with any of the above use cases and options.

 ## Installation

 To install evlt, clone the repository and compile the source code: